anaclumos/extracranial/posts/2022-09-14-brane/en.md

 Most users will likely grant our request as we go to the right, given more details.
 A standard Mini App should at least provide the context level of the middle screenshot.

-## 📨 For Prettier Web Standard Permission Requests
+## 📨 For Prettier Permission Requests

 The geolocation permission requests mentioned above display whenever JavaScript calls the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
 It's not magic — executing the following code will prompt the permission request.